yujiri8/yujiri.xyz/works/return_to_the_portrait/critique.md

 NAV Self-critique
 DESC As with everything I make, not all of my decisions seem as good to me now as they did at the time.

 As with everything I make, not all of my decisions seem as good to me now as they did at the time.
-I'm still quite proud of RTTP, but I see several flaws with it.
+I'm still proud of RTTP, but I see several flaws with it.

 * The contrivances.
 Each time I introduced a new admin API or a new rule for them or made something happen that wasn't foreshadowed, I did it with great sorrow.
 I worry that it feels like a constant Deus Ex Machina.
 There are so many of these.
 And still there are plotholes.

 * I inflicted death or trauma on characters only to heal it in the next scene so often that those things really lost their meaning.
-The chapter 6 one especially was pointless.
+The chapter 6 one was really pointless.

-	My memory from so long ago is very murky, but I think I was motivated to do a lot of this by feeling a need to 'add tension' or something, and didn't realize I was actually taking it away.
+	My memory from so long ago is murky, but I think I was motivated to do a lot of this by feeling a need to 'add tension' or something, and didn't realize I was actually taking it away.

 * Sayori's dialogue about how it feels to be admin should've been in part 1.
 I realized this as I was writing it, but I didn't want to make changes to a part I'd already released and then have to think of another conversation for Sayori and MC's scene.